Immigration agencies struggle with ‘mismatched’ laws, policy whiplash

 Administration officials say asylum is being unfairly abused by economic migrants, and they emphasize the need for deterrence paired with expanded legal pathways.

-“I think that the lesson we ought to have learned by now is that deterrence doesn’t work when desperate people are fleeing for their lives,” said Vignarajah.
+“I think that the lesson we ought to have learned by now is that deterrence doesn’t work when desperate people are fleeing for their lives,” Vignarajah said.

 With reforms to U.S. immigration laws and short-term solutions to poverty and instability in the Americas seemingly out of reach, advocates say success in addressing the present humanitarian challenge will ultimately be judged on higher standards.

 “Do we have a system that reflects our role as a global humanitarian leader?
 Do we have a system that meets our economic and national security needs?
-And do we have a system that is true to our history in part as a nation of immigrants?” said Vignarajah.
+And do we have a system that is true to our history in part as a nation of immigrants?”
+Vignarajah said.